MHindermann/mas/text/draft.md

 Analysis.super_make_metrics(DIR + "/indexed/indexed_master_mesh_enriched.json")
 ~~~~

 Note that the data foundation includes additional information, namely the sample size and the raw values for the confusion matrix.
-The sample size is a histogram of each instance in which a value in the confusion matrix was computed, that is, each case in which either Annif or the native gold standard assigned a subject term.
-Finally, note that if an item in the Edoc sample data set had an empty native gold standard, no score was computed; this is the case exactly if none of the cleaned keywords had been matched to Wikidata or YSO respectively.
+The sample size is a histogram of each instance in which a value in the confusion matrix was computed, that is, each case in which either Annif or the derivative gold standard assigned a subject term.
+Finally, note that if an item in the Edoc sample data set had an empty derivative gold standard, no score was computed; this is the case exactly if none of the cleaned keywords had been matched to Wikidata or YSO respectively.
 Configurations with a Wikidata vocabulary had a scoring coverage of 94.38% of the items in the sample data set as compared to only 62.84% for configurations with a YSO vocabulary.

-### General results
+## General results

-In this section I will discuss the general results of assessing the performance of the 100 Annif configurations versus the native gold standard with respect to the Edoc sample data set.
+In this section I will discuss the general results of assessing the performance of the 100 Annif configurations versus the derivative gold standard with respect to the Edoc sample data set.
 The data foundation is available at `/analysis/metrics.json`.

 ![Distribution of weighted F1-scores per class of project of Annif configuration (left) and per class of text basis of Annif configuration (right). `wikidata` (min = 0.239, Q1 = 0.355, M = 0.415, Q3 = 0.492, max = 0.517) outperforms any YSO configuration. `yso-bonsai-en`, `yso-en` and `yso-fasttext-en` are on par (min = 0.169, Q1 = 0.218, M = 0.312, Q3 = 0.414, max = 0.496) and slightly outperformed by the more consistent `yso-maui-en` (min = 0.171, Q1 = 0.250, M = 0.327, Q3 = 0.407, max = 0.496).
 Surprisingly, the performance of configurations based on titles (min = 0.169, Q1 = 0.250, M = 0.345, Q3 = 0.424, max = 0.517) was marginally better than the performance of configurations based on titles and abstracts (min = 0.169, Q1 = 0.242, M = 0.337, Q3 = 0.424, max = 0.517).](images/metrics_all_project+abstract.pdf)

 Let us first consider overall performance.
 Here the most striking result is that Wikidata configurations outperformed YSO configurations (see Figure 6, left).
 However, the explanation of this effect is not evident.
-The two main explanatory hypotheses are 1. that the suggestions by the Wikidata configurations are more salient, or 2. that the native gold standard is biased towards Wikidata due to its higher coverage of QIDs as compared to YSO IDs.
+The two main explanatory hypotheses are 1. that the suggestions by the Wikidata configurations are more salient, or 2. that the derivative gold standard is biased towards Wikidata due to its higher coverage of QIDs as compared to YSO IDs.
 By contrast, the Wikidata configurations are more productive than the YSO configurations, and the reason for this effect is the higher coverage of QIDs as compared to YSO IDs (see Figure 7).
 By "productivity" I mean that the absolute number of assigned subject terms.
 So Wikidata configurations are not only qualitatively but also quantitatively superior to YSO configurations.

 ![The distribution of cumulative sample size per project class of Annif configuration.
 Wikidata configurations (min = 28'618, Q1 = 29'912, M = 35'121, Q3 = 42'439, max = 48'776) are more productive than YSO configurations (min = 9'878, Q1 = 12'546, M = 16'710, Q3 = 22'694, max = 27'354).](images/metrics_all_productivity.pdf)